 The pWB980-DB is digested with enzyme EcoRI and PstI.
-The target fragment of the promoter, RBS, gene of phytase and terminator of this device are synthesized by the biotechnology company 6×His tags added.
+The target fragment of the promoter, RBS, gene of phytase and terminator of this device is synthesized by the biotechnology company with 6×His tags added.
 Add EcoRI and PstI restriction sites to both ends of the target fragment respectively.
-Connect the target fragment the plasmid vector fragment to construct the recombinant expression vector pWB980-DB-Pnar-phy(ycD).
+Connect the target fragment to the plasmid vector fragment to construct the recombinant expression vector pWB980-DB-P<sub>nar</sub>-phy(ycD).

 Fig.5.
 The expression vector of device 2.